rpm0618/writeups/uiuctf2021/shouldhavehadav8/writeup.md

 console.log("After optimization: " + poc("g"));
 ```

-If you run that script with a patched version of `d8`, you'll get the following output:
+If you run that script with a patched version of `d8` (use the release build for now), you'll get the following output:

 ```
 $ ./d8 ./poc.js